 Going deeper happens with regular practice.
 The 12 posture sequence can be learned and practised at home as a meditation in movement, without having to engage the thinking brain too much.
 Over the months and years, the subtle energy of the body flows more easily and awareness is developed.
 On a physical level flexibility, strength and health are raised.
 As postures are mastered, there are more variations and longer holding for ‘advanced’ levels.

 Fiona Sundari was called to study with Sivananda in 1997, and has taught regularly since 2001.
 She completed the Advanced Teacher Training course and is a ‘Bhaskara’ twice over through the Sadhana Intensive of deep pranayama energetic work.
 She has taught meditation and other courses and been staff at countless retreats, as well as full time at the Ashram in France (Foret d’Orleans) and the London Centre (Putney).
+She has recently established Viveka Gardens Yoga Farm retreat place in Mid Devon.
 In teaching yoga I try to facilitate the kind of personal growth, peace and understanding I have experienced, humbly and proudly in the grace of the Masters.